-Fried rice is at its most delicious when it's fluffy and not too sticky with distinct, individual grains.
+Fried rice is at its most delicious when it's fluffy and not too sticky.
+It should have distinct, individual grains.
 Here are tips to help you make fried rice that tastes as good as it does at your favorite restaurant.

 Best Rice For Fried Rice

-Long grain white rice contains a significantly higher amount of amylose (19 to 23 percent, according to USA Rice Federation) and less amylopectin than other types of rice.
+It's the amylopectin that makes rice stickier as rice science says the molecule is highly branched.
+Long-grain white rice contains a significantly higher amount of amylose (19 to 23 percent, according to USA Rice Federation) and less amylopectin than other types of rice.
 By comparison, glutinous rice, also known as sticky rice, is high in amylopectin and contains a maximum of 1 percent amylose.
-(For an excellent explanation of how these two starch molecules affect the texture of rice, see rice science).
+It's preferred when you want rice that will clump together and make it easier to eat with chopsticks.

 What About Jasmine Rice?

 Many people prefer Thai jasmine rice over all other types, due to its popcorn-like aroma and sweet, slightly nutty flavor.
 While jasmine is a long-grain rice, it contains less amylose than regular long-grain white rice and cooks up slightly sticky.
 Basmati rice, which contains a higher percentage of amylose, is a better choice.
 It is grown in India and Pakistan and also has a distinctive fragrance and flavor.

 Nonetheless, it all comes down to personal preference.
 Feel free to use Jasmine rice if you like.